Stay Updated

 Females: 2.5 inches

 Origin: Found on the coastal plain from the Carolinas, throughout Florida and along the Gulf Coast west to southern Alabama and Mississippi.
-I originally caught my stock in Florida and have been line breeding these for over 5 years now.
+I originally caught my stock in Florida and have been line breeding these since 2018.
 I have added a few additional wild caught melanistic males to my breeding group since the original capture.
-At this point the majority of the males produced in this line are melanistic, probably better than 90% of the males produced.
+At this point the majority of the males produced in this line are melanistic, probably better than 95% of the males produced.
 I continue to remove any normal gray males produced from my population.
-I recently found the first melanistic female!
+In 2023 I found the first melanistic female!
 This is incredibly rare I have never seen one in the wild!
-Hopefully, with continued effort I will see even more of these rare females.
-Sorry, this fish is not for sale, I hope to get some young from her and use them to continue my line.
+I have continued to find a few produced each summer.
+In 2025 I had a group of 6 and used only them to produce all the young I am currently selling.
+So all that are purchased from fall 2025 and into the future should be carrying the potential to produce melanistic females.
+Sorry, not enough melanistic females produced yet to sell any.

 Coloration: These are normally a small gray fish with a few tiny black spots on the fins.
 The melanistic trait appears in the wild population on a small percentage of males giving them the dalmatian look of random black blotches and spots over a white or even translucent background.
 Females are a plain gray with the black spots in rows on the fins.